 Standard S5 Present a written profile containing evidence of their CPD upon request The standard is met if the registrant has sent in a complete profile by the deadline.

 Please note that those who do not renew their award annually will be removed from the CSci and CSciTeach register after due notice has been given.
-The requirents on the Registration Board to monitor CPD returns is outlined in the Science Council guidance included in the documents listed below.

 - Science Council Monitoring of CPD